Kraigie/nostrum/guides/intro/intro.md

 end
 ```

-Finally, you need to add `Nostrum.Bot` to your app's supervisor tree to start
+Finally, you need to add `Nostrum.Bot` to your app's supervisor tree in
-the bot as part of your app's startup:
+`lib/my_bot/application.ex` to start the bot as part of your app's startup:

 ```elixir
 defmodule MyBot.Application do